 Rosacea is typically associated with certain “triggers” that can vary from person to person.
 Coming in contact with these triggers can encourage a flare-up.
 Figuring out which triggers apply to you can help you adjust your lifestyle to avoid situations that cause your skin to react.
 A good way to work out which factors trigger a skin reaction is to keep a diary and note down the situations and lifestyle events where these triggers occur.
 Also avoid precipitating factors such as sun exposure, stress, extreme weather conditions, hot drinks, cigarette smoke, alcohol consumption and any foods that may exacerbate your rosacea.
-Some other triggers are anxiety, coffee and tea, hot showers, heating, air-conditioning, heavy exercise, chemical sunscreens, soaps, harsh skin care, makeup, medications, certain foods and dairy products.
+Some other triggers are anxiety, coffee and tea, hot showers, heating, air-conditioning, heavy exercise, chemical sunscreens, soaps, harsh skin care, makeup, medications, certain foods, and dairy products.

 2. Daily habits and solutions that will reduce your risk of a flare-up

-Sun protection – This is one the best things you can do for your skin.
-Protect it from the sun and other weather elements with hats, scarves, and a safe sunscreen.
+Sun protection – This is one of the best things you can do for your skin.
+Protect it from the sun and other weather elements with hats, scarves, and safe sunscreen.
 Get used to taking an umbrella out with you wherever you go outdoors.

 Remain calm – Work a daily meditation into your routine, or try yoga, tai chi long walks, or listening to calming music.
 When you feel stressed, try deep breathing techniques to calm down.